WHAT IS THE REGISTRATION DEADLINE FOR PENNSYLVANIA?

 3) State Liquor Stores and other state agencies.

-If you are conducting a voter registration drive in Pennsylvania and need a large quantity of applications, call 1-800-552-VOTE or your County Board of Elections.
+If you are conducting a voter registration drive in Pennsylvania and need a large quantity of applications, contact your County Board of Elections.

 You can also register in person at the following locations: